Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 2 Days

-This course is delivered as a structured training program over 2 days, with approximately 10 hours of training per day.
+This training course is delivered as a structured training program over 2 days, with approximately 10 hours of training per day.
 Participation in all scheduled face-to-face training sessions and completion of required online learning modules is mandatory.

 Perth